 On the road to Emmaus, the Risen Christ comes in search of two disciples who were on their way home, discouraged by the painful events they had witnessed: the Passion and Death of the Lord.
 This gesture of Jesus teaches us that friendship leads us to share in our friends' joys and sorrows, to be in solidarity with them and to spend time with them.
-As Jesus is walking along, he meets two men who have nearly lost
+As Jesus is walking along, he meets two men who have nearly lost all hope.
+They are beginning to feel that life has no

-&lt;sup>78 Benedict XVI, Apostolic Exhortation Verbum Domini, 30 September 2010, 48.
+&lt;sup>78 Benedict XVI, Apostolic Exhortation Verbum Domini, September 30, 2010, 48.